greeny277/inductive_logic_programming/doc/notizen.md

 system is to generate new and  hopefully very general rules for the background knowledge.
 Therefore the program gets feed with positive and negative examples of a certain matter.
-Afterwards the program tries to deduce the most general rule which fulfills all positive and no negative example.
+Afterwards the program tries to deduce the most general rule which fulfils all positive and no negative example.
 Subsequently the generated rule, what is called *hypothesis* is added to the background knowledge.

 Hypotheses are classified by two factors: *complete* and *consistent*.
-The first one indicated that the hypothesis fulfills each positive example, while the second factor displays that no negative example is fulfilled.
+The first one indicated that the hypothesis fulfils each positive example, while the second factor displays that no negative example is fulfilled.
 In Figure \ref{fig:hypo} the four classes are shown.